Honda ShineChange Bike

 Honda Shine Highlights

-Honda Motorcycle India has launched a limited edition version of the CB Shine in India to celebrate 70 lakh unit sales of the model.
+Honda Motorcycle India launched the limited edition version of the CB Shine in India to celebrate 70 lakh unit sales of the model.
 It's available in two variants - disc and drum - priced at Rs 59,083 and Rs 63,743, respectively.
 That's a minor price hike of Rs 300 over the standard variants.
 The limited edition Honda CB Shine features new graphics on the side panels and fuel tank paired with a colour coded grab rail.
 It's available in two shades - Black with Imperial Red Metallic and Black with Spear Silver Metallic.
 Besides this, the bike remains mechanically unchanged.

 It's powered by 124.73cc, single-cylinder, air-cooled engine that churns out 10.3PS at 7500rpm and 10.3Nm at 5500rpm.
 The motor comes mated to a 4-speed gearbox.